Blog

 8 tips to write effective marketing emails for teachers

 When it comes to marketing to education, email remains one of the most effective ways to connect with your chosen target audience.
-Writing compelling marketing emails requires a tailored approach and lots of planning to make sure they resonate with senior leaders, teachers and support staff.
+To make sure your emails stand out, you need to craft messaging that’s clear, relevant and engaging.

-I’ve worked with many of our education marketing clients to help them create engaging email marketing emails that build their brand awareness and generate long-term relationships with schools.
+As one of Buzz’s education content strategists, I’ve worked with many of our clients to help them create and deliver engaging marketing emails to teachers that build brand awareness and generate more leads.

 1. Know your audience inside out